Sprint Backlogs in Scrum

 During a sprint, new tasks may be discovered and tasks already identified may be adjusted.
 This is perfectly normal behavior.
 The development team simply adds the new tasks (and an estimate of the work remaining on that task) to the sprint backlog or adjusts the wording (and if necessary the estimated work remaining) for tasks in progress.
 As the development team completes tasks, those tasks should be marked as complete on the sprint backlog and update the sprint burndown, if they are using that tool.
 The sprint backlog shows the team members what is done and what remains to do.
 This data is essential for team members to plan during their daily scrum meetings.

 While changes to the sprint backlog are expected, the Scrum Master should be watching for patterns about the type or amount of work that is added or adjusted.
 If a pattern emerges, it can teach a team quite a bit about the system as it is built and possibly themselves as a team.
 The picture below shows a typical sprint backlog.
 The lines with Work Item IDs are the product backlog items.
 The indented lines underneath each product backlog items are the tasks associated with completing the feature.

-Looking at the sample sprint backlog below, notice that line item 32 was not originally part of the sprint backlog; it was identified and added on the second day of the sprint.
-This is evident because the Initial column doesn't have a number and because the data elements for Day 1 are blank.
-This visual indicator shows the team and the Scrum Master that this item was added late, on day two specifically.
+Looking at the sample sprint backlog below, notice that line items 38-40 were not originally part of the sprint backlog; it was identified and added on the third day of the sprint.
+This is evident because the Initial column doesn’t have a number and because the data elements for the initial estimate and days 1 and 2 are blank.
+This visual indicator shows the team and the Scrum Master that this item was added late, on day three specifically.